-The proposed residential structures may be supported on shallow spread footing foundation systems bearing on undisturbed medium dense or firmer native soils or on properly compacted structural fill placed on the suitable native soils.
+The proposed residence may be supported on a shallow spread footing foundation system bearing on undisturbed medium dense or firmer native soils or on properly compacted structural fill placed on the suitable native soils.
 Any undocumented fill and/or loose native soils should be removed and replaced with structural fill below foundation elements.
 Structural fill below footings should consist of clean angular rock 5/8 to 4 inches in size.
 We should verify soil conditions during foundation excavation work.
-The near surface soils will likely require re-compaction at foundation subgrade elevations.
+Bearing soils will vary from 2.5 to 4 feet below grade.